azi74/pollingSystem/README.md

 A Nest.js backend for a polling system with JWT authentication and role-based access control.

+## Use of AI-Assisted Development Tools

+To enhance productivity and ensure code quality during the development of this project, I have utilized the following AI tools:

+* **ChatGPT  :** Used for clarifying NestJS concepts, converting JavaScript to TypeScript, generating boilerplate code (like DTOs), and debugging issues faster.
+* **Claude AI :** Assisted in code structure planning and refining logic for authentication and role-based access control.
+* **DeepSeek:** Optimizing some parts for performance and readability.

+These tools significantly improved my development speed by reducing time spent on repetitive coding and by helping with best practices in real time.
+However, all the final code was carefully reviewed, tested, and adjusted manually to meet the assignment requirements and ensure full understanding.

 ## Features

 - User authentication (register/login) with JWT